SauravKumarMahato/Learning_git/Readme.md

   git reset --hard HEAD~1
 ```
 - (undo one commit, undo files from staging area and removes file from working directory as well)
+-  for reference of reset see this https://www.atlassian.com/git/tutorials/undoing-changes/git-reset

 ## revert